Cheapest Places to Live in SC (2026) | Buyer Math Explained

 Cheapest Places to Live in SC (2025)

-South Carolina in 2025 still hides towns where home prices look like a typo compared to the U.S. median of $290,000.
+South Carolina as of 2026 still features localized towns where home prices look like a bargain compared to the current U.S. median sale price of $396,173.
 Whether you’re after historic charm, college-town energy, or a coastal vibe without Myrtle Beach costs, these are the top-value towns.
+While the statewide South Carolina median sale price sits at $348,849, entry-level buyers can still lock in targeted value pockets where competitive pricing keeps homeownership within reach.

 |---|---|---|---|---|---|